 How do I apply for a California Certificate of Rehabilitation?

 Individuals seeking a Certificate of Rehabilitation may file for one anytime after their minimum rehabilitation period has ended.
+California residents must prove that they are satisfactory in the court’s eyes.
+This includes:

 Obtaining and Filing a COR